What is a Savannah cat?

 Why shouldn't I get a discounted cat?

 A cat is not an accessory.
-It’s a living and breathing creature with complex needs and emotions.
-This is one of the main reason why it’s important to get a healthy cat who has been bred in a way that minimize the likelihood of serious health.
-Behaviour or temperament issues.
-The money you save on a ‘discount’ cat may not be savings at all.
-If the pricing is too good to be true it usually is.
+It’s a living, breathing creature with complex needs and emotions.
+This is one of the main reasons why it’s important to get a healthy cat that has been bred in a way that minimizes the likelihood of serious health issues or behavioral and temperament problems.
+The money you save on a ‘discount’ cat may not actually be savings at all.
+If the pricing seems too good to be true, it usually is.
 There are many scammers out there.

 You need to learn more?
 You need help choosing the right companion cat?
 Contact us.